-Clients are often wondering how much to expect to pay architects for their work.
-Prices for the services of architects vary greatly between locations, project types, and experience level.
+Clients often wonder how much to expect to pay architects for their work.
+Unfortunately, prices for the services of architects vary significantly between locations, project types, and experience levels.

-There are regulations that obscure this even more, so very often both the client and the architect have no idea how much the former will spend and the latter earn.
-In order to avoid creating a stressful experience, have a clear understanding of you architectural fee structure.
+Some regulations obscure this even more, so the client and the architect often have no idea how much the former will spend and the latter will earn.
+To avoid creating a stressful experience, clearly understand your architectural fee structure.

-Let’s take a look at some of the typical architecture project schedules, fees, structures, and guidelines.
+Let’s look at some of the typical architecture project schedules, fees, structures, and guidelines.

-The most common ways to put together architectural fees are: percentage of the project cost, hourly rate, and square foot rate.
+The most common ways to put together architectural fees are a percentage of the project cost, hourly rate, and square foot rate.

 Percentage of the construction cost

 For most projects of “regular” complexity, an architect will charge from 8% to 15% of the entire construction cost.
 So, for example, using an architect to design a $150.000 home should typically cost from $12.000 to $22.500.

-This approach to architectural fees is the most common one, it’s logical and justified.
+This approach to architectural fees is the most common; it’s logical and justified.
 The larger, more complex, and more expensive the construction project, the more work the architect has to do.

-Likewise, most architects will charge a larger percentage for remodelling projects and less for brand new construction jobs.
-Remodelling is very likely to take more revisions and unexpected construction problems will complicate things even further.
+Likewise, most architects will charge a more significant percentage for remodelling projects and less for brand new construction jobs.
+Remodelling will likely require more revisions, and unexpected construction problems will complicate things further.

-One of the top architectural project delivery methods, D-B-B is when the architect produces the bid documents that contractors bid on.
-The architect gets a percentage of the whole project cost, not just the construction stage.
+One of the top architectural project delivery methods, D-B-B, is when the architect produces the documents that contractors bid on.
+The architect gets a percentage of the project cost, not just the construction stage.

 Some architects charge fixed fees – but that requires the project to be clearly defined.
-Usually fixed fees are appropriate with large project owners that complete a lot of construction projects per year.
+Usually, fixed costs are appropriate for large project owners who complete many construction projects per year.

 The downside of the fixed fee approach is obvious – whenever the construction project unexpectedly grows in scope, the architect’s compensation remains the same.

-A lot of architects, and especially architectural agencies, are basing their fees on an hourly rate.
+Many architects, especially architectural agencies, are basing their fees on an hourly rate.